-In the current crisis, unleashing the innovation and agility needed to grasp new market opportunities is more important than ever – companies with the best talent have the best chance to thrive.
+In the current crisis, unleashing the innovation and agility needed to grasp new market opportunities is more important than ever –we believe companies with the best talent have the best chance to thrive.
 Businesses need to understand how to nurture this talent well into the future.

 In the words of May Angelou, “You can’t really know where you are going until you know where you have been.”
 Just under 20 years ago (between 2001 and 2003), market conditions created the perfect storm for pension plans.

 Equity markets slumped while discount rates also fell sharply – plan assets plummeted, and plan liabilities shot up for most retirement plans.
 This proved the catalyst for a rapid acceleration of the move from defined benefit (DB) to defined contribution (DC).
-Most companies used the switch from DB to DC to reduce their risk while also reducing the cost of the plans.
+Most companies used the switch from DB to DC to reduce their risk while also helping to reduce the cost of the plans.

 This trend from DB to DC continued to accelerate over the years.
 At last, we had found the solution – DC benefits were the answer!
 Or, were they?